muratk5n/thirdwave/en/README.md

 ---

-If gaseous sun hyphothesis goes, much of modern cosmology will go with it \#Robitaille
+If gaseous sun hyphothesis goes, much of modern astrophysics will go with it \#Robitaille

 [[-]](https://youtu.be/cHGT0DgvhNM?t=79)